PART 2: CONTEXT of the first kind - CLOSE ENCOUNTERS of the third kind - and an EPIPHANY of the smartest kind.

 Furthermore I never served in the military, I hold no secret clearances, never signed a non-disclosure agreement and I speak without any authority other than my own.
 I am neither a dis-informationist or part of any government conspiracy, although some have claimed I am.

-I'm well aware (if the powers that be) take notice of what I write here and that if by some small chance it causes anyone to question the popular narrative of the Roswell UFO crash incident, then this blog will have served its purpose.
+I'm well aware (if the powers that be) take notice of what I write here (and that if by some small chance it causes anyone to question the popular narrative of the Roswell UFO crash incident) then this blog will have served its purpose.

-I guess that makes me somewhat a wildcard or as one of my idols aerospace engineer John Hoboult would put it best.
+I guess that makes me somewhat a wildcard or as one of my idols (aerospace engineer John Hoboult) would put it best.
 "As somewhat a voice in the wilderness..."

 For those reasons that makes me a nobody, a nothing special who can offer no proof of what I post and yet (when all is said and done) I'm sure you'll look at it and you'll think, that makes perfectly logical sense.

-My day job, is as chief video-journalist for a television station in Texas, which requires me to get the story, interview people involved in the story, assemble the story and report the truth without exaggeration or bias.
+My day job, is as the chief video-journalist for a television station in Texas, which requires me to get the story, interview people involved in the story, assemble the story and report the truth without exaggeration or bias.

 That said, ask yourself one question: How do you know anything at all?

-The answers is the things you know to be true are based on three things:
+The answers is, the things you know to be true are based on three things:

 1: What you have learned through observation.